Jin-Baek/FFT_STFT_project_with_python/README.md

 ### Introduction

-* It's not a logical code of STFT, it's just a project that I've used STFT to filter voice analysis.
+* It's not a logical code of STFT, it's just a project that I've used STFT with filtering the voice which I want to analysis.

 * The code is written in Python.